No products in the cart.

 Sponsors Benefits

-Your support of this project will be recognized at the relevant orphanage, your name listed as a sponsor on The Paros Foundation website and in appropriate press related to this important project.
-The Paros Foundation stands ready to help you arrange a visit to the care facility when you are in Armenia.
+Your donation to sponsor the Getashen Kindergarten Playground will be recognized with a plaque, on the Paros Foundation website and in appropriate press related to this important project.
+The Paros Foundation will happily arrange a visit to the kindergarten in the village of Getashen when you are in Armenia.

 Anonymous User